Navigating Child Custody and Visitation in New York Military Divorce Cases

 Flexible Scheduling: Courts may create visitation schedules that can change based on the military parent’s needs.
 It helps to ensure that the military parent can still be active in the child’s life, even though their work schedule may change.

-Third-Party Caregivers: New York military divorce duties can prevent both parents from being available, so a relative or close friend may care for the child to keep them safe.
+Third-Party Caregivers: A military divorce can prevent both parents from being available, so a relative or close friend may care for the child to keep them safe.

 The Uniformed Services Former Spouses’ Protection Act (USFSPA)